|

 EB-5 Visa Processing Time

 Together with China, India has become one of the world’s largest EB-5 markets.
-As of May 2026, I-526E approvals in certain set-aside categories are arriving in as little as 8–12 months.
+As of mid-2026, I-526E approvals in certain set-aside categories are arriving in as little as 8–12 months.
 Other project types can see processing times of several years, including the months spent collecting documents, filing the petition, awaiting approval, and obtaining the conditional green card.
 Project choice and category selection are more important than ever — see the EB5 India backlog tracker for the latest visa-bulletin movement.

 Davies & Associates can help you avoid costly mistakes during your application through our experienced immigration lawyers.
 You can begin your EB-5 journey today by requesting a free consultation.